-Fund managers:

-Inception date:

-Class:

-Andrew Lapping, Mark Dunley-Owen 1 July 2001 А
+Fund managers: Andrew Lapping, Mark Dunley-Owen Inception date: 1 July 2001 Class:

 Fund description

 The Fund invests in South African money market instruments with a term shorter than 13 months.
 These instruments can be issued by government, parastatals, corporates and banks.
 The Fund is managed to comply with regulations governing retirement funds.